-Held-to-maturity investments are non-derivative financial assets that have fixed maturities and fixed or determinable payments, and its intention is to hold these investments to maturity.
+Investments are non-derivative financial assets that have fixed maturities and fixed or determinable payments, and its intention is to hold these investments to maturity.
 Investments intended to be held for an undefined period are not included in this classification.
 Investments that are intended to be held-to-maturity are subsequently measured at amortised cost using the EIR method.
 Gains or losses are recognised in Statement of Comprehensive Income through the amortisation process and when the financial asset is derecognised.
-Held-to-maturity investments of the Credit Union include term deposits, refer to Note 9.
+Investments of the Credit Union include term deposits, refer to Note 9.